2000aliali/Customer-Churn-Prediction-Project-using-GCP-Terraform-dbt-airflow-and-ML/README.md

 ## Step-by-Step Implementation

 ### Step 1: Data Extraction
-- **Source**: Data is extracted from XML files and a local CSV file containing customer information.
+- **Source**: Data is extracted from XML files and postresql containing customer information.
 - **Local Environment**: Initial data processing is done on a local machine to prepare the data for loading into GCP.

 ### Step 2: Data Loading to GCP
 - **Google Cloud Storage (GCS)**: The cleaned data is loaded into GCS under the bucket named `bucket_dbdata`.
 - **Data Transfer to BigQuery**: The `GCSToBigQueryOperator` is used to transfer data from GCS to a BigQuery dataset named `dataset_bank`.
 This operator automates the ingestion of data from GCS into BigQuery tables.